 gcc test.c -o test -lz

-Run the program and see the version.
+Run the program to confirm the system zlib version:

 ./test